 This article discusses troubleshooting solutions for issues encountered with monitoring the content of Android devices via the Bark for Kids app.
-For example, you may have seen content monitoring with a ❗️ symbol when reviewing your child's device:
+For example, you may have seen a ❗️ symbol when reviewing your child's device under Monitoring > Devices & Apps:

-For troubleshooting on-the-go web filtering or in-home web filtering on Android, click here.
+For troubleshooting screen time & filtering on Android, click here instead.

 You can find answers to the following questions in this article.
 Click on one to jump right to it:

-- I'm having issues installing the Bark for Kids app on my child's Android.
+- Issues installing the Bark for Kids app

 - What are some reasons content monitoring may not be working?